 By default both commands deploy model only CPU, you could add FPGA configuration to deploy the model on FPGA, like below:

 (deploy the model on both CPU and FPGA and run the test)

 By running this command, models will be deployed on CPU AND FPGA and the ASR process will be tested on CPU and FPGA one by one.

 (deploy the model on FPGA and do the ASR)

-By running this command, model will be deployed on FPGA INSTEAD of on CPU and run the ASR process.
+By running this command, model will be deployed on FPGA INSTEAD of on CPU, together with the ASR process.

 A. for command aws_test.py: